codaley/objectdet-tflitemm/README.md

 ## Training Process

-The **EfficientDet-Lite2** model is trained using **TensorFlow Lite Model Maker**, a high-level library that simplifies the training and deployment of machine learning models.
+The custom **EfficientDet-Lite2** model is trained using **TensorFlow Lite Model Maker**, a high-level library that simplifies the training and deployment of machine learning models.
 The library uses transfer learning to reduce the amount of data and training time required, making it an efficient tool for prototyping.

 ### Steps to Train the Model:
 1. **Setup and Environment**: